achall36/RoxvilleRooster.github.io/rippers-game-planning.md

 A Cabalist (or Cultist) who is in the area for Cabal-related reasons

 Hindrances:

 Notable characteristics:
 * Chinese Filipino
 * Round face, clean shaven, clear and tanned complexion
 * Appears to in his late 40s or early 50s, with graying hair
-* Can appear affable and charmimg with warm eyes and a kind smile
+* Can appear affable and charming with warm eyes and a kind smile
 * Can also display the gravitas of a man of the cloth
 * May be posing as a Catholic priest
-* Under the veneer of charm and gravitas is lurking a twisted pscho who serves the Cabal
+* Under the veneer of charm and gravitas is lurking a twisted psycho who serves the Cult
 * He's a known adversary of Lingke
 * He can call upon minions